tshino/vscode-kb-macro/DESIGN.md

 As far as I know, an extension is allowed to override the `type` built-in command using `vscode.commands.registerCommand` API.
 Actually, the VSCodeVim extension seems to do that to customize the behavior for typed characters.

 It was not clear whether overriding the `type` command to capture typed characters is a good way for this extension.
 Especially if you use this extension combined with another extension that is overriding the `type` command too, there would be a conflict, and likely they will not work correctly.
+See [vscode#13441](https://github.com/Microsoft/vscode/issues/13441).

 So this extension took another way to capture typed characters.
 That is to listen to the events on changes on the text document.
 Basically this is possible through the `vscode.workspace.onDidChangeTextDocument` event.